-KVH is funded through two levies, a National Pest Management levy for the management of Psa which is set at 0.2c per tray and a levy for biosecurity readiness and response activities which is set at 1.4 cents per tray for all varieties.
+KVH is funded through two grower levies: a National Pest Management levy for the management of Psa, which from 1 April 2021 is set at 0.1 cents/tray; and a levy for biosecurity readiness and response activities which is set at 1.5 cents/tray.
 KVH's levy is renewed annually at their AGM.